wiicode/cybersecurity-framework/bronze-controls/preventing-lateral-movement.md

 ## What is lateral movement?

-After an attacker has gained an initial foothold in a network, they will typically look to broaden and cement that foothold whilst gaining further access to valuable data or systems.
+After an attacker has gained an initial foothold in a network, they will typically look to broaden and cement that foothold while gaining further access to valuable data or systems.
 This activity is known as lateral movement.

 Following the initial compromise of a host, the first step in lateral movement is to perform internal reconnaissance of the network.
 This gives the attacker an idea of their location within the network, and its overall structure.
 To solidify their presence and maintain persistence, the attacker will usually try to compromise additional hosts and escalate their privileges, ultimately gaining control of their target (such as a domain controller, a critical system, or sensitive data).